Crazy for You (musical): Subsequent productions

 The Off-West End premiere of Crazy For You, directed by John Plews, choreographed by Grant Murphy and musically directed by Oliver John Ruthven, ran at Upstairs at the Gatehouse in Highgate from December 13, 2012 to January 27, 2013.
 The production made use of a smaller ensemble with cast doubling, and a six-piece band.

 In summer 2016 a UK revival opened at the Watermill Theatre, Newbury starring Tom Chambers as Bobby and Caroline Sheen as Polly.
 The production began touring the UK from August 2017 to June 2018 starring Chambers reprising his role as Bobby, Caroline Flack as Irene and Charlotte Wakefield as Polly.
 Claire Sweeney replaced Flack as Irene halfway through the tour.

-In the 2017 concert production of Crazy for You at the Lincoln Center, the cast was joined by choirs across the world including Denver School of the Arts.

-As part of the 2022 Chichester Festival, a new production staged as part of a limited summer run; Charlie Stemp plays the role of Bobby Child with Carly Anderson as Polly Baker.
-The direction and choreography are by Susan Stroman.
-The production is scheduled to transfer to the West End's Gillian Lynne Theatre for a limited 30-week West End engagement beginning 24 June 2023, prior to an official opening July 3.

 Cast and characters

+† This production was professionally recorded for the PBS series Great Performances.